 Navigating the Impact of Climate Change on Coverage Issues, Green Insurance, Supply Chains and More

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide insurance counsel a review of claims over climate change losses and discuss the latest developments in federal and state statutory and regulatory initiatives impacting natural disaster losses due to climate change.
+This CLE course will provide insurance counsel a review of claims over climate change losses and discuss the latest developments in federal and state statutory and regulatory initiatives impacting natural disaster losses due to climate change.
 The panel will explain specific insurance coverage issues attendant with climate change losses.